idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 * A `System.Reactive.Core` component (comprising interface definitions, common implementation details, and LINQ implementation) with netstandard2.0, .net6.0 and uap10 (no net472)
 * A System.Reactive component where platform-specific targets (net472, .net6.0, uap10) supply enlightenments (e.g., via a `System.Reactive.PlatformServices` component like we used to have)
 * UI-framework-specific Rx types (e.g, `ControlDispatcher`, and `ControlObservable`) are supplied in per-framework components (e.g., `System.Reactive.Windows.Forms`, `System.Reactive.Maui`, `System.Reactive.Wpf`; the old multi-platform `System.Reactive.Windows.Threading` would exist for backcompat, but would just contain type forwarders)
-* No version number monkey business—assemblies are all version 6.0.0.0 (or 7.0.0.0, etc.)
+* No version number adjustment—assemblies are all version 6.0.0.0 (or 7.0.0.0, etc.)

 (TBD: it's not entirely clear whether we really need a `uap10` version of the core parts.
 If it turns out the `netstandard2.0` target would work on on that, perhaps suitably enlightened by `System.Reactive.PlatformServices`, then `System.Reactive.Core` would target just `netstandard2.0` and `net6.0`.
 The reason I'm doubtful is that some supposedly-`netstandard2.0`-capable runtimes don't really support it properly.
 We need to work out whether `uap10` is one of those.)